Nationwide College Transfer

 Save time, money, and frustration.
 Earn a Passport from a participating institution and you can transfer your lower-division general education courses as one block without the hassle of having each course you’ve taken approved for transfer to another Network member institution to which you have been admitted.

 College is an exciting time in your life.
 Getting the degree you want where you want shouldn’t be full of roadblocks.
 Especially if you want to transfer.
 Watch our video to get a quick picture of how getting an Interstate Passport® can help you reach your goals.

 What is Interstate Passport®?

 Interstate Passport is a new way for students to transfer courses from one institution to another.
 Rather than having the college you’re transferring to accept your courses individually, earning a Passport means all of your lower-division general education courses will be accepted as one block.
 Your Passport will be valid at any Network member institution to which you are admitted.

 NOTE: Receiving institutions may require students transferring in with a Passport to complete additional lower-division courses in the following circumstances.
 Some institutions may require certain prerequisites for entry into a specific program of study.
-Faith-based institutions may require the religion-related courses it requires of other students.
+Faith-based institutions may require the religion-related courses expected of other students.
 A few state legislatures require a specific course in state history or civics for graduation.

 How Interstate Passport Benefits You